Pressio/SHAW/docs/src/index.rst

 *  The code relies on the `Kokkos programming model <https://github.com/kokkos>`_ for performance portability

-*  We use the :doc:`velocity-stress formulation in an axi-symmetric domain <goveq>`
+*  :doc:`Velocity-stress formulation in an axi-symmetric domain <goveq>`

-*  We currently support the following material models:
+*  Support for the following material models:

    - :ref:`single layer model <singlelayerdescription>`